May 7, 2026

 This is the biggest factor by far.
 Insurers group products into risk tiers based on historical claims, with ingestibles, children's products, and anything with electrical components at the top and clothing and decorative goods at the bottom.

-Revenue is the billing basis, not the rate driver.
 If you sell $500K of clothing, the insurer multiplies that revenue by a low rate-per-$100 figure set by your product classification.
 Double your revenue and you double your premium.
 The rate per dollar stays flat unless you switch product categories.

 A Consumer Federation of America analysis of 2024 CPSC warnings found that 95% targeted products sold online, with 66% from Chinese manufacturers.
 That claims data is why products manufactured overseas face higher rates and sometimes coverage restrictions.
 When a claim happens, insurers try to recover costs from the manufacturer, but if that manufacturer is overseas, recovery is often impossible.